MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understanding-how-computation-works-1-2.md

 ---
 layout: posts
-title: "Understanding how computation works part 2"
+title: "Understanding how computation works part 1-2"
-summary: "So, on this post, I will try to make you understand more about computer science.
-So, to start the post, I will talk about the meaning of programs."
+summary: "On this post, I will try to make you understand more about computer science.
+So, in this part, I will talk about Denotational Semantics, and we are going to parse the semantics implementation."
-homeImage: "/assets/img/understanding-how-computation-works-2.png"
+homeImage: "/assets/img/understanding-how-computation-works-1-2.png"
 type: post
-permalink: understanding-how-computation-works-2
+permalink: understanding-how-computation-works-1-2
 ---

 <h2 class="post__text-title">{{ page.title }}</h2>